goshiphq/goship-cms/content/articles/quote-ftl.md

 ---
-title: Free FTL Full Truckload Freight Quotes in Seconds | GoShip
+title: Free FTL Full Truckload Freight Quote in Seconds | GoShip
-description: With GoShip, you can get full truckload freight quotes at wholesale pricing in under 60 seconds.
+description: With GoShip, you can get full truckload freight quote at wholesale pricing in under 60 seconds.
 Compare FTL rates with no obligation to buy today.
-keywords: truckload freight quotes
+keywords: truckload freight quote
 ---
 # Get a Full Truckload Freight Quote in a Seconds